ItzPancakse/pancakeJunior/README.md

 ### THIS BOT IS NOT MEANT TO BE RUN IN MULTIPLE SERVERS AND WAS CREATED FOR MY OWN NEEDS IN MY DISCORD SERVER!

+**This bot does not use slash commands!**

+**Due to me having problems with a Discordia extension called Discordia-Slash I was not able to add slash commands!**

 ## Commands Included
 - 8ball
 - AFK